Blake Transit Center: New building

 The current version broke ground on November 19, 2012.
 This new building includes more modern facilities and more space, including restrooms, offices and a staff break room.
 The building was constructed in part due to the increase in ridership since the original building was constructed, and in part due to the increase in bus traffic, with the old building handling 40 buses per hour at its peak.

 Construction of the 12,019 square foot facility cost $8.1 million.
 The grand opening on July 7, 2014 was attended by U.S. Representative John Dingell and Ann Arbor mayor John Hieftje, amongst other notable federal and state officials and local civic leaders.

 Planned expansion

 Immediately to the south of the Blake at 350 S Fifth Ave is a surface parking lot commonly called "The Y Lot" due to its history as the former site of a YMCA building that provided affordable housing in downtown Ann Arbor.
 Due in part to the increase in buses at the Blake, resulting in many buses stopping along Fourth Ave, the city has incorporated plans for four additional bus bays to extend the availability of off-street bus stops.
 The lot was sold to the Ann Arbor Housing Development Corporation in September 2023, and a Request for Proposals is open until 8 February 2024.

+Temporary Closure

+The BTC was temporarily closed on May 3rd, 2026 due to a construction project on 4th Avenue, that resulted in most of 4th Avenue being closed, thus also closing off access to the BTC's bus bays.
+Bus service has been relocated to the intersection of 5th and Washington until the BTC reopens, expected to be in Late 2026.